6 DOC harmonization process

 .
 Once these methods are classified

-method tiering section of the Tiering, flagging, and quality control
+tiering section of the Tiering, flagging, and quality control

 philosophy chapter.